marisolpalmero/GREEN-bof/GreenCharterProposal.md

      for further study.

 Collaboration with Industry stakeholders and regulatory bodies to ensure alignment with current and future regulatory framework is encouraged.
-The GREEN Working Groups will also liaise with other SDOs on benchmarking methodologies for collaboration and consultation, mainly:
+The GREEN Working Group will also liaise with other SDOs on benchmarking methodologies for collaboration and consultation, mainly:

    - The European Telecommunications Standards Institute (ETSI), particularly with regard to the Technical Committee of Environment Engineering (TCEE).